cea-hpc/phobos/doc/design/deletion_and_versioning.md

 ``object`` table, the new object entry into the object table will have a version number of _1_.
-For a new version of an already existing object, the pre-existing version of the object is moved to the ``deprecated_object`` table (see below) and the new version is added to the ``object`` table with an incremented by one version number.
+For a new version of an already existing object, the pre-existing version of the object is moved to the ``deprecated_object`` table (see below) and the new version is added to the ``object`` table with a version number incremented by one.

 Also, and to distinguish extents from different objects with the same ID, we add the string field: __uuid__.